couchbase-partners/azure-resource-manager-couchbase/README.md

 These are Azure Resource Manager (ARM) templates that install Couchbase Enterprise.  [simple](simple) is probably the best starting point.  [generator](generator) is a template generator for advanced configurations, including MDS and XDCR.

 [marketplace](marketplace) is the template used in the [Couchbase Azure Marketplace offers](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/couchbase.couchbase-enterprise) and probably best deployed directly from Marketplace.
+Similarly [testdrive](testdrive) supports the Azure Marketplace offer and shouldn't be used standalone.

 Some best practices are covered [here](documentation/bestPractices.md).